Scientists are building a telescope to seek another Earth — and you can help

 Ambitious mission to capture first picture of Earth-like planet launched

 Astronomers have launched an ambitious project to capture the first picture of an Earth-like planet that could be home to life beyond the solar system.
 The privately-led mission aims to build a space telescope the size of a washing machine and point it at Alpha Centauri, the closest star system to Earth, in the hope of glimpsing a rocky world or two where life may have gained a foothold.
-If the project is successful - and there is no guarantee - it could produce an image to rival the iconic “pale blue dot” photograph taken in 1990 when Nasa’s Voyager 1 probe looked back at Earth as it barrelled out of the solar system.
+If the project is successful, it could produce an image to rival the iconic “pale blue dot” photograph taken in 1990 when Nasa’s Voyager 1 probe looked back at Earth as it barrelled out of the solar system.

 Project Blue: Private Space Telescope to Hunt for Alien Earth at Alpha Centauri